7 Top Dividend Stocks to Buy Now

 AT&T, Inc. (NYSE:T)

-Additionally, AT&T’s current 5.83% yield is nearly 490% above the 0.99% simple average yield of the overall Technology sector, as well as more than 400% higher than the 1.13% yield average of the Domestic Telecom Services industry segment.
-Furthermore, the yield also outperformed by nearly 50% the 3.95% average yield of the segment’s only dividend-paying equities.
+Not only better than its five-year average, AT&T’s current 7.0% yield is over 700% higher than the 0.93% simple average yield of the overall Technology sector, as well as nearly triple the 2.62% average yield of the Domestic Telecom Services industry segment.

 7 Top Dividend Stocks to Buy Now: #3